2017–18 Cincinnati Bearcats men's basketball team

 The 2017–18 Cincinnati Bearcats men's basketball team represented the University of Cincinnati in the 2017–18 NCAA Division I men's basketball season.
 The team played its home games at the BB&T Arena on the campus of Northern Kentucky University in Highland Heights, Kentucky due to renovations at their home arena, Fifth Third Arena.
 The Bearcats were led by 12th-year head coach Mick Cronin and are members of the American Athletic Conference.
 They finished the season 31–5, 16–2 in AAC play to win the regular season championship.
 They defeated SMU, Memphis, and Houston to win the AAC tournament and received the conference's automatic bid to the NCAA tournament.
 As the No. 2 seed in the South region, they defeated Georgia State in the First Round before being upset by Nevada in the Second Round.
-In their loss to Nevada, they were up 22 before losing 75-73, tying the second largest comeback in terms of deficit in NCAA Tournament history, the other being in the 2001 Final Four where 3 seed Maryland was up 22 to eventual champion and former ACC rival Duke before losing 95-84.
-The largest was in the 2012 first four when 14 seed Iona was up 25 to BYU before losing 78-72.
-However both these teams had their leads in the first half whereas Cincinnati was up 22 with 11:34 to go, making their collapse arguably the most shocking.
+In their loss to Nevada, they were up 22 before losing 75–73, tying the second largest comeback in NCAA Tournament history.